3ee-Games/image-tools/README.md

-# Image Lifter
+# Image Tools

-A simple python script that downloads images from a given URL and saves them to a folder.
+A simple set python scripts that aid with image editing, renaming, resizing, and input/output.